-- familiarise themselves with SAST's Social Networking and ICT Usage Policies - be clear about the purpose of the activity and about what will happen to the photographs when the lesson or activity is concluded; - ensure consent is gained from the pupil and their legal guardians when being used for publicity purposes; - ensure that a senior member of staff is aware that the photography/image equipment is being used and for what purpose; - ensure that all images are available for scrutiny in order to screen for acceptability; - be able to justify images of children in their possession; - never use personal equipment/mobile phones to take images; - avoid making images in one to one situations;
+- Familiarise themselves with SAST's Social Networking and ICT Usage Policies - Be clear about the purpose of the activity and about what will happen to the photographs when the lesson or activity is concluded;

+- Ensure consent is gained from the pupil and their legal guardians when being used for publicity purposes; - Ensure that a senior member of staff is aware that the photography/image equipment is being used and for what purpose; - Ensure that all images are available for scrutiny in order to screen for acceptability; - Be able to justify images of children in their possession; - Never use personal equipment/mobile devices to take images; - Avoid making images in one to one situations;

-4.23 Internet use
+4.24 Internet Use

-- 4.23.1 Accessing child pornography or indecent images of children on the computer is illegal.
+- Accessing child pornography or indecent images of children on the computer is illegal.
 Under no circumstances should adults in schools access inappropriate images on the internet or access any other site which could call into question the member of staff's suitability to work with children.
-The same rule applies to the use of the SAST's equipment by members of staff at home, e.g. use of laptops. - staff should follow SAST's policy on the use of ICT equipment; - staff should follow SAST's policy on Social Networking.
+The same rule applies to the use of the SAST's equipment by members of staff at home, e.g. use of laptops. - Staff should follow SAST's policy on the use of ICT equipment; - Staff should follow SAST's policy on Social Networking.